brunoroque06/brunoroque06.github.io/_pages/software-architecture.md

 - Essential steps to iterate over:
   1. Which is the problem?
 Use cases, business requirements, company goals should help defining it;
   2. How to solve it?
-Define features to aim for, the so called `-ilities`: speed, scalability, deployability, etc;
+Features to aim for, the so called `-ilities`, should be defined (e.g., speed, scalability, deployability);
   3. How to validate the solution?.

 ## Architecture

 - Conceptual Integrity: "All of the parts of a system relate to each other and relate to the whole.
 There is nothing unnecessary, and all of the parts have an internal consistency.
 The design must proceed from one mind, or from a very small number of agreeing resonant minds".
-- All architectures become interactive because of unknown unknowns; agile just recognizes this and does it sooner. - Mark Richards.
-- Architecture components that can change, that are volatile, should be identified by looking at the clients and at the future.
 - Planning horizons: in the early planning phases, developers spend significant effort on activities like research, often in the form of reading, to validate their assumptions.
 Based on their studies, what is "best practice" or "best in class" at that time form part of the basic fundamental assumptions before developers write any code, or release software to end users.
 More and more effort put into assumptions, even if they turn out to be false in six months, leads to a string attachment to them.
 The "Sunk Cost Fallacy" describes decisions affected by emotional investment: one's decisions are tainted by the emotional investments he accumulates, and the more he invests into something, the harder it becomes to abandon it.
 Long planning cycles that force architects into irreversible decisions should be avoided, and ways to keep options open should be used.
 Breaking large programs of work into smaller early deliverables tests the feasibility of both the architectural choices and the development infrastructure.
 Architects should avoid following technologies that require a significant upfront investment before software is actually built (e.g., licenses, contracts) before they have validated through end-user feedback that the technology actually fits the problem they are trying to solve.
 - Just-in-time anti-corruption layers should be used to isolate against 3rd-party library changes.
 - Embracing sacrificial architectures: accepting now that in a few years time, what is currently being built will (hopefully) be thrown away.
 This does not imply sacrificing quality.
 "Design for ~10X growth, but plan to rewrite before ~100X" - Jeff Dean.